Help Centre - Renter

 What is the depreciation coefficient?

-The objective of the depreciation coefficient is to take into account the wear and tear of vehicles over 10 years old for breakdowns and damage that cannot benefit from an inspection mandated by the insurance.
+The purpose of the depreciation coefficient is to take into account the wear and tear of vehicles over 15 years old for breakdowns and damage that cannot be assessed by an expert appointed by the insurance company.